When people help others it makes people feel good, like when Destiny got me ice for my finger.Hank, age 4.

 Attachment: Through listening, through hugs and carrying, and also through caring for the child’s basic needs, the children create attachments to the teachers that can keep them grounded while their parents are gone.
 This bond is important and we work to keep it strong so that they will feel comfortable and trusted even when we must step in to help solve a conflict.
 It is important for parents to understand that we do have a very loving, affectionate environment, where it is expected that children and teachers will have appropriate physical contact, as this is healthy for human development.

 Trust: In order to build a solid attachment, it is important that parents trust the teachers so that the children can also feel that trust.
 To support this, we encourage parents to connect with the teachers regularly to relay their own feelings and thoughts and also updates on what is going on at home.
-This can be at pick-up and drop-off, as well as through our Learning Dialogues.
-We also have many community events so that parents and teachers get to know each other as people, as well, continuing to strengthen our community interdependence.
-In addition, parents are strongly encouraged to attend our Communication Workshop in order to learn the tools used here at school, creating more consistency between home and school.
+This can be at pick-up and drop-off, as well as through parent/teacher meetings.
+We also have many community events so that parents and teachers get to know each other as people, continuing to strengthen our interdependence.
+In addition, parents are strongly encouraged to attend parent workshops in order to learn some of the tools used here at school, creating more consistency between home and school.

 Scaffolding: Sometimes, the child might encounter a small struggle, maybe it is just tripping and falling, or maybe their zipper is stuck, or maybe someone just ran by and grabbed what they were holding.
-These seemingly small struggles get in the way of them being fully capable of self-regulating.
-These are moments where we make ourselves available to offer scaffolding -- basically a small boost so that they can continue to operate independently.
+These seemingly small struggles are important opportunities to practice self-regulating.
+These are moments where we make ourselves available to offer scaffolding — basically a small boost so that they can continue to operate independently.
 This could be a hand on the shoulder while they pick themselves up, a quick zipper unsticking, or a simple suggestion, “did you want to let them know you weren’t done with that?”

 Limits: Our community has some basic predefined limits, the primary one being that we respect others, ourselves and the school’s materials.
-Beyond that we help children learn that different people have different limits, and different spaces have different limits (for example, in the library the limit is that people keep quieter voices so that others’ can focus).
-We also involve children in creating the specific limits, such as the limits for a particular activity or when something new comes up, such as the K-12 loft.
-When children go “off-track” and break the limits, or forget, we gently remind them to give them the opportunity to stop themselves, and if necessary we help them to stop and find another way to get their needs met.
+Beyond that we help children learn that different people have different limits, and different spaces have different limits (for example, in the tumble room we take off shoes so that we don’t hurt each other when we jump around).
+We also involve children in creating the specific limits, such as the limits for a particular activity or when something new comes up, such as setting out new materials.
+When children break the limits, or forget, we gently remind them to give them the opportunity to stop themselves, and if necessary we help them to stop and find another way to get their needs met.

 Expressing Feelings: As part of setting a limit or when conflicts occur, big feelings can come up and children will cry, yell, and at times even tantrum.
-We recognize these feelings as another natural way that children communicate, and we create space to listen, rather than asking that feelings be set aside for some alternate agenda.
-We support the child in finding safe outlets for feelings that do not hurt others, but do allow pent-up emotions to be released, understanding that when people are having a tantrum they are responding from the “fight-or-flight” part of their brain and they need to be supported, rather than punished, to learn to self-regulate and return to their “thinking” brain.
+We recognize these feelings as another natural way that children communicate, and we create space to listen, rather than asking that feelings be set aside for some predefined agenda.
+We support the child in finding safe outlets for expressing feelings that do not hurt others, and do allow pent-up emotions to be released, understanding that when people are having a tantrum they are responding from the “fight-or-flight” part of their brain and they need to be supported, rather than punished, to learn to self-regulate and to promote making connections between the body and the emotional and thinking parts of the brain.

-Active Listening: When we listen, we are actively engaging with them to help validate that it is okay to have feelings.
-We do this by using reflective listening, where we echo back to them and to others what we hear them saying.
+Active Listening: When we listen, we are actively engaging to help validate that it is okay to have feelings.
+We do this by using reflective listening, where we echo back to someone and to others what we hear them saying.
 Sometimes we can also help translate, so that when they use words such as “you are stupid” we can translate to “I hear that you are very upset with them,” again modeling how to transform hurt feelings into compassionate communication.
-In doing this we can help the reptilian brain heal any stress or trauma and we can allow the person space to solve their own problems, building confidence and self-awareness.
+In doing this we can help move from fight/flight/freeze back into a grounded place, and we can allow the person space to solve their own problems, building confidence and self-awareness.

 Non-Violent Communication: Once children have had an opportunity to express any feelings they might be having regarding a situation, we help them to formulate their thoughts in terms of an “I feel statement” such as “I am feeling sad that you took my toy… I need to finish with it, would you be willing to give it back until I am done?”
 We then support each child in expressing their feelings, observations, needs and requests so that we can democratically reach a solution that is workable for all.